groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.getProcessingStatusById`<a id="groundxdocumentsgetprocessingstatusbyid"></a>

-Look up the processing status of documents for a given processId
+Get the current status of an upload, initiated with documents.upload_remote, documents.upload_local, or documents.crawl_website, by specifying the processId (which is included in the response of the upload functions).

 #### 🛠️ Usage<a id="🛠️-usage"></a>